 Do you have a favourite spot in the garden?

 “My little greenhouse is such an asset in the garden, as my wee cottage is quite small with no back garden.
 Building this opened up my horizons as the birds, for whatever reason, do not seem to see me in there taking their pictures.”

 “When my little greenhouse arrived, the instructions said it could be built in a couple of days.
 I had the offer of help of two kind neighbours: between the three of us, it took a full week to build it!
 I call it my ‘community greenhouse’ and I will never forget their kindness.”

 “The greenhouse was placed where the last of the sun warmed the garden so I could sit with the door open and feel the heat of the sun on my face and be sheltered from the Scottish weather!”

 “I grow tomatoes in the greenhouse and the scent of the green leaves brings back fond memories of my dad’s plot and greenhouse in Govan where we played as children.”

 Tell us what else you have done to encourage wildlife into the garden.

-“My blue Eringium which is loved by the all the pollinators has reached great heights.
-I planted this in 2006 and is now well over 8 foot tall.
+“My blue Eringium, which is loved by all the pollinators, has reached great heights.
+I planted this in 2006 and it is now well over 8 foot tall.”